-At the start of each playthrough, Flo explains the rules: pick a room and there’s a short time to chat with the chosen ghost, then a bell rings and the next date begins.
-After two rounds of talking with three different characters, the player gets to choose which one to go on a date with.
+At the start of each playthrough, the floaty Fran shall explain the rules to the player: pick a room, then enjoy a short chat with the ghost that shall appear, as soon as the bell will ring, the next date shall begin.
+After a couple of rounds of talking with the three different characters, the player gets to choose which one to go on a date with.
 Of course, depending on the replies given and the chemistry, the partner may agree on the date or could also refuse.

-Most of the time, the screen is empty, only the chosen partner and a couple of details, like a candle or a glass of water (ghosts don’t drink coffee or wine).
+The art style is simple but works wonders in immersing the player in the rather peculiar world of afterlife dating.
+Most of the time, there are no background details at all, especially in the main game: the screen will just display the chosen partner and a couple of details around the, like a candle or a glass of water (ghosts apparently don’t drink coffee or wine).